openingscience/book/_posts/2013-08-15-Intellectual_property.md

 ---
 layout: post
 title: Intellectual Property and Computational Science
+modified_date: 15 September 2013
 authors:
  - name: Victoria Stodden
    orcid: 0000-0003-2015-7825
-categories: [vision]
+category: vision
 tags: [licenses, open access]
----

-## Abstract

-This chapters outlines some of the principles ways United States Intellectual Property Law affects the sharing of digital scholarly objects, particularly for those who wish to practice reproducible computational science or open science.
+abstract: "This chapters outlines some of the principles ways United States Intellectual Property Law affects the sharing of digital scholarly objects, particularly for those who wish to practice reproducible computational science or open science.
 The sharing of the research